robertmok/seed-website/README.md

 - Work page and Contact page is built.
 - Designed to be a single page application.
 - Implemented responsiveness and mobile friendly.
-- Technologies Used: HTML5, CSS3, JavaScript, jQuery, Bootstrap, Google Maps,
+- Technologies Used: HTML5, CSS3, JavaScript, jQuery, Bootstrap, Google Maps

 ---